martinfleis/phd-thesis/source/21_appendix_8.md

 ## A8.2  Morphometric characters in Amsterdam {.unnumbered}

-Reported morpohometric data used in the section 8.3.2.2.
+Reported morphometric data used in the section 8.3.2.2.

 Descriptive summary values of all primary characters measured on Amsterdam data are presented in the table below.